datacarpentry/image-processing/episodes/02-image-basics.md

 ![Image of blue channel](../fig/checkerboard-blue-channel.png)

-If we look at the upper [1,3] square in all three figures, we can see each of those color contributions in action.
+If we look at the upper [1,3] square in all three figures, we can see each of those colour contributions in action.
 Notice that there are several squares in the blue figure that look even more intensely blue than square [1,3].
 When all three channels are combined though,